Inorganic Chemical Testing Lab Houston TX

 OSHA PELs, ACGIH TLVs & NIOSH RELs — Gas by Gas

 Critical note: the ACGIH TLV is 2–25× more protective than the OSHA PEL for most reactive gases.
-OSHA PELs were set in 1971 — AGT Labs reports inorganic chemical testing results against all three limits in every compliance report.
+OSHA PELs were set in 1971 — AGT Labs reports inorganic chemical testing results against all three limits in every report and clearly labels each gas as AIHA-accredited or specialty in-house.

 H₂S